Frequently Asked Questions

 Source: https://nursejournal.org/licensing/texas-nursing-requirements/

-Candidates are allowed to retake the NCLEX exam – many times, in fact if they need and want to.
+Candidates are allowed to retake the NCLEX-RN exam – many times, in fact if they need and want to.
 However, they must continue to turn in an application to the Texas BON and pay applicable fees.
 A US-educated candidate must pass within four years of graduation.
 The last application must be made at least 120 days before eligibility ends.

 Source: https://www.nursinglicensure.org